planetminguez/macec/README.md

-# macsec — Mach-O File CheckSec: Just like checksec but for macOS !!!
+Mach-O File CheckSec: Just like checksec but for macOS💯!

 macsec is a lightweight CLI tool that analyzes Mach-O binaries on macOS and reports common security features and metadata.
 It parses Mach-O headers directly and also uses system tools to detect protections such as stack canaries and code signing.
 It can also determine how a binary was linked (dynamic vs. static) and, for universal (FAT) binaries, reports linkage per-architecture.